 Other ways to make money from your car

 - Turo.
 Is your car sitting in your garage because you don’t use it every day?
-Well then try Turo.
-Turo is the Airbnb for car owners.
+Well then try Turo — the Airbnb of cars.
 You can list your car on this platform just like you would list your room on AirBnb.
-The application takes care of all the billing issues and it offers up to a million dollars in insurance coverage.
-However it’s not available in all states so check and see if it is.
+The application takes care of all billing issues, and it offers up to $1 million in insurance coverage.
+However, it’s not available in all states, so check to see if it’s in yours.

 - Postmates.
-This was mentioned in odd jobs.
-But since many of live in cities where driving is a necessity, Postmates is worth mentioning here, too.
-Again, it is a delivery marketplace.
+This was mentioned in odd jobs, but since many people live in cities where driving is a necessity, we thought it was worth mentioning here, too.
+Again, it’s a delivery marketplace.
 If you don’t feel comfortable driving strangers in your car, you could make money making deliveries.

 3. Share your home or apartment

-Requirements: Internet access, home in major city, cellphone w/data plan
+Requirements: Internet access, home in major city, cellphone with data plan

-Setup time: Average 2 hours for registration + 1 day or 2 to get space guest ready
+Setup time: Average 2 hours for registration, plus 1–2 days to get the space ready for guests

-Rent out your room, apartment, or home online can result in great returns for minimal effort, especially if you focus on long stays.
-Of course you have to evaluate how much you can rent your space for per night to decide if it’s worth it for you.
-AirBnb has a calculator that can give you an estimate on how much you can earn to determine if it is worth it for you.
+Renting out your room, apartment or home online can result in great returns for minimal effort, especially if you focus on long stays.
+Of course, you’ll have to evaluate how much you can rent your space for per night to decide if it’s worth it for you.
+AirBnb has a calculator that can help you with this.

-If you need money quick, you may have to rely on a friend or family to let you stay over as you rent your space.
-If you partake in the housework, don’t get in the way, and stay tidy, you’ll likely be invited back again.
-Alternatively, depending on how much you can make per night, you may even be able to find a cheaper hotel to stay at or find a sublet opportunity that a tourist would not know about.
+If you need money fast, you may have to rely on a friend or family member to let you stay over so that you can rent out your space.
+If you help out with the housework, don’t get in the way and stay tidy, you’ll likely be invited back again.
+Alternatively, depending on how much you can make per night, you may even be able to find a cheaper hotel to stay at or a sublet opportunity that a tourist wouldn’t know about.

 When deciding who to rent to, check out people’s reviews.
-Although it offers you’re a million-dollar insurance policy, if you have a lot of valuable furniture or equipment you might want to take a security deposit as well.
+Although AirBnB offers insurance coverage up to $1 million, if you have a lot of valuable furniture or equipment, you may want to take a security deposit as well.
 You could also take the time to store those valuables in a safe place while you’re renting out your space.